mumpf/knx-sensor/doc/knx-dev-beta-setup.md

 ## Programming with ETS

 This works the same way as with all other KNX devices.
-For the initial programming you should program the physical address (PA) first, then transfer the application program (do not use ETS function "PA + Application program").
+There is no need anymore to program the physical address first or to transfer the complete application program after initial programming.

-Afterwards you can use partial programming as usual.
+Simply use the "Program"-Button or any programming way you are used to and ETS will do the correct thing in the fastest way possible.